MiguelSombrero/skill-em-all/README.md

 - User can view and manage profile
 - User can add/remove skills
 - User can search other users by skill
-- User can create projects
+- User can create/close projects
-- User can add other users to projects he/she manages
+- User can add other users to her/his projects

 ## Skill 'Em All live